Army Gen. Randy George sworn in as 41st Army Chief of Staff

 |Downloads:

-This work, Army Gen. Randy George sworn in as 41st Army Chief of Staff, by SFC Michael Sword, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Gen. Randy George sworn in as 41st Army Chief of Staff, by SSG Christopher Dennis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+Army Gen. Randy George sworn in as 41st Army Chief of Staff

 LEAVE A COMMENT